hemalatha-0307/Library-management-system/README.md

-# 📚 Library-management-system – Java & MySQL (JDBC Based)
+#📚 Library Management System – Java & MySQL (JDBC)

-A practical system for automating core library operations using database-driven logic
+A console-based backend system developed using Java and MySQL through JDBC, designed to automate and streamline the operations of a modern library.
+The system manages books, members, issues, returns, and fine calculation using a structured relational database.

 🌟 Overview

-The Library Management System is a console-based backend application developed using Java and connected to MySQL through JDBC.
-The system streamlines all essential activities of a library—maintaining books, registering members, tracking issues and returns, and managing fines.
-It transforms manual record-keeping into an accurate, reliable, and neatly structured digital workflow suitable for real-world library environments.
+This project digitalizes the entire workflow of a library by replacing manual registers with an efficient database-driven system.
+It ensures accurate book tracking, smooth member management, reliable transaction recording, and automatic fine generation for late returns.
+The system demonstrates practical backend development skills and real-world DBMS implementation using well-designed tables and JDBC-based logic.

-🗄️ Database Structure (MySQL Tables Used)
+🗄️ Database Structure (MySQL Tables)

-The system uses four relational tables, each designed for a specific purpose:
+The system uses four interconnected tables to maintain a clean and organized data flow.

-📘 1.
-Books Table
+📘 Books Table

-Stores complete details of all books in the library:
+Stores all details related to the books available in the library.

-book_id (Primary Key)
+book_id

 title